 I continue to be a student to many dance forms, even though performance, technique teaching, and choreography are not my main focus.
-I would like to perform again, but only if the artistic intentions behind the piece are true and unique.

 Below is a link to a performance art piece I worked on with my close friends in 2010.
 This Butoh-inspired piece was a collaboration between the Houston-based band LIMB (now consisting of James Templeton) and two other artists, Lauren Babcock/Cardenas and Carmen Torres.